Spherical maximal functions and Hardy spaces for Fourier integral operators: Introduction

 On the other hand, one can work with a larger space on the right-hand side of \eqref{eq:fullLp} if one replaces $\Ma_{(0,\infty)} f$ by $\Ma_{[1,2]}f$.
 For example, inequalities of the form

-for $n\geq3$, $p>n/(n-1)$ and suitable $s<0$, follow from the work of Sogge and Stein in \cite{Sogge-Stein90}.
-In fact, they obtained a version of \eqref{eq:fullLp} for more general hypersurfaces in $\Rn$, by combining bounds as in \eqref{eq:localimprove} with a scaling argument.
-A similar approach was used in the work \cite{MoSeSo92} of Mockenhoupt, Seeger and Sogge, who relied on improved bounds for $\|\Ma_{[1,2]}f\|_{L^{p}(\R^{2})}$ to give a simplied proof of \eqref{eq:fullLp} for $n=2$ and $p>2$ (see also \cite{Sogge91,MoSeSo93} for more general hypersurfaces in $\R^{2}$).
-Estimates as in \eqref{eq:localimprove} are also strongly related to the frequently studied question of the $L^{p}$ boundedness of maximal functions associated with the complex spherical means (see e.g.~\cite{MoSeSo92,LiShSoYa23,MiYaZh17}).
-Finally, in \cite{Schlag97} Schlag obtained sharp $L^{p}\mapsto L^{q}$ bounds for $\Ma_{[1,2]}$, with $q>p$, which are related to \eqref{eq:localimprove} due to Sobolev embeddings (see also \cite{Schlag-Sogge97,Lee03}).
-However, for general $p$ it does not appear to be known what the optimal condition on $s$ is for \eqref{eq:localimprove} to hold.
+for $n\geq3$, $p>\frac{n}{n-1}$ and suitable $s<0$, follow from the work of Sogge and Stein in \cite{Sogge-Stein90}.
+In fact, they obtained a version of \eqref{eq:fullLp} for more general hypersurfaces in $\Rn$, by combining bounds as in \eqref{eq:localimprove} with a scaling argument, and their techniques lead to the condition $s>\frac{1}{p}-(n-1)\min(\frac{1}{p},\frac{1}{p'})$ in \eqref{eq:localimprove} (see \cite[pp.~182-183]{Sogge-Stein90}).
+A similar approach was used in the work \cite{MoSeSo92} of Mockenhoupt, Seeger and Sogge, who relied on improved bounds for $\|\Ma_{[1,2]}f\|_{L^{p}(\R^{2})}$ to give a simplified proof of \eqref{eq:fullLp} for $n=2$ and $p>2$ (see also \cite{Sogge91,MoSeSo93} for more general hypersurfaces in $\R^{2}$).
+Schlag \cite{Schlag97} obtained sharp $L^{p}\mapsto L^{q}$ bounds for $\Ma_{[1,2]}$, with $q>p$.
+These are stronger than $L^{p}\to L^{p}$ bounds and are related to \eqref{eq:localimprove} due to Sobolev embeddings (see \cite{Schlag-Sogge97,Lee03,Lacey19} as well).
+We also refer to e.g.~\cite{Roos-Seeger23} for results on spherical maximal functions in the case where the radii are restricted to a fractal subset of $[1,2]$.
+Finally, estimates as in \eqref{eq:localimprove} are connected to the frequently studied question of the $L^{p}$ boundedness of maximal functions associated with the complex spherical means (see e.g.~\cite{MoSeSo92,LiShSoYa25,MiYaZh17}).
+However, it is crucial for the present article to note that, for general $p$, it does not appear to be known what the optimal condition on $s$ is for \eqref{eq:localimprove} to hold.

 Bounds for spherical maximal functions are intimately connected to maximal function estimates for wave propagators.
 This connection arises due to the fact that the Fourier transform of the measure $\ud\sigma$ in \eqref{eq:defM} can be expressed in terms of the Euclidean half-wave propagators.
 However, maximal function estimates for solutions to partial differential equations, and the associated pointwise convergence statements, are of independent interest.
 Such statements are particularly topical for the Schr\"{o}dinger equation, due to the recent (almost) resolution of Carleson's problem on the pointwise convergence of solutions to their initial data in $L^{2}(\Rn)$ (see \cite{Hickman23,Bourgain16,DuGuLi17,Du-Zhang19}).
 In the case of the wave equation, bounds of the form